Taste Review 20 – Haig Club Clubman

 Short – vanilla, butterscotch, cereal notes.

-This is quite a sweet whisky, and having been matured in ex Bourbon casks, there is quite a vanilla and caramel/ toffee influence with a cereal note to it.
-There is a cask influence, but if this was a single malt, I’d say the spirit drives this one.
-It’s quite light and unassuming.
+This is quite a sweet whisky, and having been matured in ex Bourbon casks, there is quite a vanilla and caramel/ toffee influence with a cereal note to it and overall it’s quite light and unassuming.
 The aftertaste is quite sweet but short, and after a while I felt as though I’d drunk a Jack Daniels and coke.

 And, having felt I’d already crossed the Rubicon in taste testing a single grain, I thought it would be a great idea to add coke to see what the fuss was about and break one of the unspoken (and unjustified) taboos about not adding coke to whisky.